lucathecyborg/Makarovi-main/README.md

-load game--> loads saved game from file (will overwrite current game!!) save replay--> saves list of current moves for current level view replay--> can view saved game replays (replays are auto saved when you finish a level dw)
+load game--> loads saved game from file (will overwrite current game!!) save replay--> saves list of current moves for current level view replay--> can view saved game replays (replays are auto saved when you finish a level dw) clues --> keeps track of all your found clues per level, can also be accessed by holding tab